10xJSChad/climenu/README.md

 ### Contribution Guidelines:
   * Do not refactor unless you're already adding or fixing something.
 If the code has nothing to do with what you're trying to accomplish, don't refactor it.
 Do feel free to change anything in the vicinity of the code you *are* working on, though.
   * Keep the scope of your contribution small and simple, this application is not supposed to be feature-packed and super customizable.
 Try to keep your features as general as possible, climenu doesn't need to meet the needs of every user.
   * The program must still compile with a simple ```gcc climenu.c``` when you're done, this is less of a guideline and more of a hard rule.
+(Also please don't break the other platform's compilation lol.)

 <br>